Ahmad-Alsaleh/kootshi-axum/Notes/Models.md

     - created_at: TimestampTz (not null, default now())
     - updated_at: TimestampTz (not null, default now())
     - deleted_at: TimestampTz (default null)

+> Note: User.password_hash can be null in the future for OAuth-only accounts

 - PlayerProfile
     - user_id: Uuid (PK, references User.id, on delete cascade, check User.role = 'Player' where User.id = PlayerProfile.user_id)